JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Results

-Figure \ref{fig:seds_specz} and \ref{fig:seds_photz} show the spatially resolved SED fitting results in detail.
-The SED shapes of individual structural components differ across the entire rest-frame UV to NIR wavelengths, suggesting that stellar populations vary significantly within each one of the galaxies.
-This highlights the importance of having spatially resolved measures of stellar populations to get a comprehensive view on the mass assembly processes in high-redshift galaxies.
 We refer the readers to Appendix \ref{app:ind} for detailed descriptions of SED fitting results of individual galaxies.
 In the list below, we only summarize the key findings.
 In each one of the galaxies, \begin{itemize} \item the red stellar core C1 is the dominant, most massive one among all identified clumpy substructures.
 Relative to the off-center, minor clumps C2 and C3, C1 contains older stellar populations, spanning a range in mass-weighted stellar age of $0.4-0.7$ Gyr, and has a lower specific star formation rate.
 In all galaxies, C1 has a common feature in its reconstructed SFH -- it experienced a recent major star-formation episode that started $\sim 0.5-1$ Gyr and peaked at $\sim 0.1-0.3$ Gyr prior to the time of observation. \item compared to C1, the minor, off-center clumps C2 and C3 are less massive by $\gtrsim0.5$ dex.
 They have bluer colors and larger specific star formation rates, and feature a generally rising SFH. \item the stellar population of the Smooth component has a comparable or older stellar age than C1.
 The Smooth component contributes the most stellar mass and star formation rate to the entire galaxy, but it has smaller surface densities (i.e. mass/SFR per area) compared to the clumpy substructures.

 \end{itemize}